lunatech-labs/lunatech-beginner-quarkus-course/slides/getting-started.md

 We can also have both extensions installed.
 Quarkus will pick the right serialization framework based on the annotations that are used by the class.

+## Exercise #1: Hello World

+* Generate a new Quarkus app on the Quarkus website
+* Download it, import it in your IDE
+* Create an endpoint on the `/hello` path that returns 'Hello World'
+* Run it
+* Browse to http://localhost:8080/hello and observer your message :)

+Extra:
+* Add a query parameter that let's you greet a different subject than 'world'